0x62/LocalPrinter/README.md

 The `Block` base class exposes a few utility functions for drawing grayscale/dithered images, positioning text and loading remoate/local images.
 Check `core/Block.js` for details.

+### Submit your plugin to core

+If you've created a cool plugin and would like it included in this repository please open a pull request with usage instructions.